tomasc/mongoid_markdown_extension/README.md

 # Mongoid Markdown Extension

-Returns a Markdown object with to_html (using Redcarpet) method.
+Returns a Markdown object with `to_html` method that converts the content of the field from Markdown syntax to html using [Redcarpet](https://github.com/vmg/redcarpet).

 Default options: